Stable Rank and Intrinsic Dimension of Real and Complex Matrices: Introduction

-A related concept for Hermitian, or real symmetric, positive semi-definite matrices $\ma\in\cnn$ is that of \textit{intrinsic dimension} of a matrix \cite{HKZ2012,Tropp2015,Versh18}
+A} related concept for Hermitian, or real symmetric, positive semi-definite matrices $\ma\in\cnn$ is that of \textit{intrinsic dimension} of a matrix \cite{HKZ2012,Tropp2015,Versh18}

 The stable rank and intrinsic dimension have the advantage of being `stable under small perturbations' \cite[Remark 1.3]{rudelson2007sampling}.
 Consequently, the stable rank and the intrinsic dimension are well-posed, in these sense of Hadamard \cite[Section 1.3]{Isaacson66}.
-In contrast, the classical rank is ill-posed because it does not depend Lipschitz continuously on the elements of the matrix.